ftilde/maq/README.md

 * The most frequent variation is used as the display name
 * Search ergonomics can be improved using the `--fuzzy` and `--ignore-case` flags
 * 7-bit ASCII encoded MIME-headers are decoded automatically
-* Mail processing is parallelized and thus (depending on your hardware) faster
+* Mail processing is parallelized and thus (possibly, depending on your hardware) faster
 * An io_uring backend, which may be beneficial if you have few cores and/or limited ram for disk cache

 In contrast to mail-query, maq does not (yet?) support regex search.